Marianna32/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float Write a script that prints a number with two decimal places, followed by a new line, The number will be stored in the environment variable NUM.
 100-decimal_to_hexadecimal Write a script that converts a number from base 10 to base 16.
 101-rot13 Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+102-odd Write a script that prints every other line from the input, starting with the first line.